georgwittberger/sfdx-data-deploy-plugin/README.md

 }
 ```

 The `jobs` array defines the bulk API jobs to perform.
-These jobs are processed in the order as they appear in the array, so jobs for dependent objects should come last.
+These jobs are processed in the order as they appear in the array one after another, so jobs for dependent objects should come last.

 **Job configuration properties:**